IMREALSS2/IMREALSS2/README.md

   pronouns: ["he/him", "they/them"],
   coffee:   "STARBUCKSSSSS",
   music:    ["anything that sounds good"],
-  pet:      "would die for a cat",
+  pet:      "A CUTE CAT OFC",
   motto:    "being a femboy is good",
 };
 ```